Emulator Issues #10295

 I think one of the first things to do is to maybe start fresh with a NAND?
 Maybe yours got corrupted at some point.
 The second thing to do is to figure out why all these weird builds are affecting it.
 None of the bisects are making sense, and when my testing disagrees with it, that's problematic for anyone trying to look into it as we don't have a consistent reproduction of the behavior.

-#23 Updated by leoetlino over 2 years ago
+#23 Updated by leoetlino about 3 years ago